tjnull/TJ-JPT/README.md

 ## A Word of Advice:

 This template contains a variety of tools, commands, and resources that I reference from to use for certain cases when I am on a engagement.
 However, it is important that you learn about these tools and understand the references are being used!
 Take some time to look over the resources I put in before you start running these tools or commands blindly.
 If the tool or command does not work the way it should, then take a step back and troubleshoot it.
-Critical Thinking is a necessary skill that all penetesters need to have when they are assessing a variety of options to establish a clear choice to our issue.
+Critical Thinking is a necessary skill that all penetesters need to have when they are assessing a variety of options to establish a clear choice to the issue.

 ## Features with Joplin:
 - Notes can be searchable, copied, tagged, and modified either from the applications directly or from your text editor.